 In order to get a better perspective on the state of the law in Southern California on panhandling of begging, you need to have an understanding of what has occurred in the past 25 years in the state and nation.
 In the late 1990s, a multitude of California cities, and communities across the country, made panhandling and begging illegal.
 These were blanket prohibitions against panhandling and begging in any form.

 These laws were immediately subject to legal challenges.
-The Los Angeles ordinance prohibiting panhandling, and a similar one in New York City, ended up before the United States Supreme Court.
+The Los Angeles ordinance prohibiting panhandling, and a similar one in New York City ended up before the United States Supreme Court.
 The Supreme Court ended up striking down these ordinances as being violative of the First Amendment right to free speech and the Fifth and Fourteenth Amendments right to due process.
 (The Fifth Amendment established the right to due process and the Fourteenth Amendment extends that right to the individual states.)

 The Supreme Court left the door open to the possibility that some limited restrictions on such things as the time, place, or manner of panhandling and begging might meet constitutional muster.
 This resulted in the movement to restrict what is known as aggressive panhandling.
 It also resulted in the counter argument that laws restricting panhandling are really intended to criminalize homelessness.

-What is Aggressive Panhandling?
+What Is Aggressive Panhandling?

 Because the Supreme Court did leave the door open to restricting certain types of begging, a heated debate centers on what is aggressive panhandling.
-Advocates of more restrictive laws and ordinances on begging define restrictive panhandling as:
+Advocates of more restrictive laws and ordinances on begging to define restrictive panhandling as:

-In general, aggressive panhandling is a solicitation made in person for immediate donation of money or other gratuity.
+In general, aggressive panhandling is a solicitation made in person for an immediate donation of money or other gratuities.
 This may be done by vocal appeal (asking, requesting, coercing (badgering), sympathy appeals, harassment, threats, or demands) or by non-vocal appeal (usage of signs or other signals gestures, postures, children, animals, or props such as toys and musical instruments).
 It is a habitual manipulative, coercive, or intimidatory use of another individual’s sympathy, fear, guilt, or insecurity for monetary gain.

 Opponents of restrictions on begging argue this definition is far too broad and would not sustain a court challenge.